Canada: Languages

 A multitude of languages are used by Canadians, with English and French (the official languages) being the mother tongues of approximately 54 percent and 19 percent of Canadians, respectively.
-As of the 2021 census, just over 7.8 million Canadians listed a non-official language as their mother tongue.
-Some of the most common non-official first languages include Mandarin (679,255 first-language speakers), Punjabi (666,585), Cantonese (553,380), Spanish (538,870), Arabic (508,410), Tagalog (461,150), Italian (319,505), and German (272,865).
-Canada's federal government practices official bilingualism, which is applied by the commissioner of official languages in consonance with section 16 of the Canadian Charter of Rights and Freedoms and the federal Official Languages Act.
-English and French have equal status in federal courts, Parliament, and in all federal institutions.
-Citizens have the right, where there is sufficient demand, to receive federal government services in either English or French and official-language minorities are guaranteed their own schools in all provinces and territories.
+Canada's official bilingualism policies give citizens the right to receive federal government services in either English or French with official-language minorities guaranteed their own schools in all provinces and territories.

-The 1977 Charter of the French Language established French as the official language of Quebec.
-Although more than 82 percent of French-speaking Canadians live in Quebec, there are substantial Francophone populations in New Brunswick, Alberta, and Manitoba; Ontario has the largest French-speaking population outside Quebec.
-New Brunswick, the only officially bilingual province, has a French-speaking Acadian minority constituting 33 percent of the population.
-There are also clusters of Acadians in southwestern Nova Scotia, on Cape Breton Island, and through central and western Prince Edward Island.
+Quebec's 1974 Official Language Act established French as the only official language of the province.
+Although more than 82 percent of French-speaking Canadians live in Quebec, there are substantial Francophone populations in New Brunswick, Alberta, and Manitoba, with Ontario having the largest French-speaking population outside Quebec.
+New Brunswick, the only officially bilingual province, has an Acadian French minority constituting 33 percent of the population.
+There are also clusters of Acadians in southwestern Nova Scotia, on Cape Breton Island, and in central and western Prince Edward Island.

 Other provinces have no official languages as such, but French is used as a language of instruction, in courts, and for other government services, in addition to English.
 Manitoba, Ontario, and Quebec allow for both English and French to be spoken in the provincial legislatures and laws are enacted in both languages.
 In Ontario, French has some legal status, but is not fully co-official.
 There are 11 Indigenous language groups, composed of more than 65 distinct languages and dialects.
 Several Indigenous languages have official status in the Northwest Territories.
 Inuktitut is the majority language in Nunavut and is one of three official languages in the territory.

-Additionally, Canada is home to many sign languages, some of which are Indigenous.
+As of the 2021 census, just over 7.8 million Canadians listed a non-official language as their first language.
+Some of the most common non-official first languages include Mandarin (679,255 first-language speakers), Punjabi (666,585), Cantonese (553,380), Spanish (538,870), Arabic (508,410), Tagalog (461,150), Italian (319,505), German (272,865), and Tamil (237,890).
+The country is also home to many sign languages, some of which are Indigenous.
 American Sign Language (ASL) is used across the country due to the prevalence of ASL in primary and secondary schools.
-Due to its historical relation to the francophone culture, Quebec Sign Language (LSQ) is used primarily in Quebec, although there are sizeable Francophone communities in New Brunswick, Ontario, and Manitoba.
+Quebec Sign Language (LSQ) is used primarily in Quebec.